Frequent Questions about the Management Standards for Hazardous Waste Pharmaceuticals Proposed Rule

 The exception to this is the ban on flushing hazardous waste pharmaceuticals.
 This particular requirement is being proposed under the Hazardous and Solid Waste Amendments.
 Requirements promulgated under this authority become effective in all states on the effective date of the federal regulation, which is generally six months after promulgation of a final rule.

-Answer: EPA is encouraging public comment on all aspects of the proposed rulemaking and plans to engage stakeholders and the general public through various means.
+Answer: EPA encouraged public comment on all aspects of the proposed rulemaking and plans to engage stakeholders and the general public through various means.
 There are no public hearings planned at this point.
-EPA will hold a public webinar to present the main provisions being proposed and to answer some questions on the proposal.
-The webinar will be held on October 13, 2015 from 2:00 to 3:30 pm EDT.
-Register here.
+EPA held a public webinar to present the main provisions being proposed and to answer some questions on the proposal.
+The webinar was be held on October 13, 2015 from 2:00 to 3:30 pm EDT.
+View slides from that webinar.